What Does a Rainbow Baby Mean?

-Nearly one in four pregnancies ends in loss.
-That could be a miscarriage, stillbirth, ectopic pregnancy, or blighted ovum.
+Nearly one in four pregnancies end in loss.
+That could be a miscarriage, stillbirth, or ectopic or molar pregnancy.
 Parents who are pregnant again after a loss might go through a wide range of emotions like grief, joy, confusion, sadness, and anxiety.

 Grieving a Loss

-It’s important to take time to grieve after the loss of a child and to understand the grieving process.
+It's important to take time to grieve after the loss of a child and to understand the grieving process.
 Grief is a very personal and complex emotion.
-Even if you're anticipating a joyful new arrival, you can still mourn for the baby you lost.
+Even if you're anticipating the joyful arrival of your rainbow baby, you can still mourn for the baby you lost.

 Some steps may help you through the grieving process:

 Create memories of your baby.
 This could mean planting a garden or tree in honor of your child, making a box of memories, or talking about your loss with your other children.
 Some hospitals offer to make hand and footprints of your baby as a keepsake, take pictures, or give them a christening or other religious acts.

 Talk with others who've been there.
 This could mean joining a grief group, talking with people you know who have lost a baby, or even just talking with your spouse.
 This helps you realize that you're not alone and could bring a measure of comfort.

 Communicate with your partner.
 We all deal with grief differently, and during this time, our emotions can be everywhere at once.
 Talk to your partner about how they're feeling and communicate throughout the pregnancy about your wishes and worries.

 Many organizations are out there where you can find information and support, both when you've lost a pregnancy and when you're having a rainbow baby, such as:

 Most women who lose a baby will get pregnant again.
 Your body takes time to heal, but it's your mental state that will often take the longest to recover.